WillPresley/willpresley-dotcom/about.md

 ---
-layout: page
+layout: "page"
-title: About Me
+title: "About Me"
-permalink: /about/
+permalink: "/about/"
 page-id: about
-description: "About Will Presley, including recent work, current interests, professional resume, and more."
+meta-description: "About Will Presley, including recent work, current interests, professional resume, and more."
+meta-robots: "noodp, noydir"
 ---

 **Coming soon!**